matter-labs/era-contracts/docs/l2_system_contracts/zksync_fee_model.md

 This fee model also provides a very high degree of flexibility to the operator & so if we find out that we earn too much with a certain part, we could amend how the fair l2 gas price and fair pubdata price are generated and that’s it (there will be no further enforcements on the bootloader side).

-In the long run, the consensus will ensure the correctness of these values on the main zkSync Era (or maybe we’ll transition to a different system).
+In the long run, the consensus will ensure the correctness of these values on the main ZKsync Era (or maybe we’ll transition to a different system).

 #### Overhead for transaction slot and memory